 The visiting artists and designers lecture series is an important component of the Visual Arts program at UMBC.
 By bringing contemporary artists and designers from around the country to discuss their work, students gain a greater perspective about local, regional and international art communities.
 The lectures are also inspirational and provide students and faculty with different insights and potentials for their own art practices.

-Upcoming in 2026
+2026

 Lynda Barry has worked as a painter, cartoonist, writer, illustrator, playwright, editor, commentator and teacher and found they are very much alike.
 The New York Times has described Barry as “among this country’s greatest conjoiners of words and images, known for plumbing all kinds of touchy subjects in cartoons, comic strips and novels, both graphic and illustrated.”Widely credited with expanding the literary, thematic and emotional range of American comics, Barry’s seminal comic strip, Ernie Pook’s Comeek, ran in alternative newspapers across North America for thirty years.
 Barry has authored 21 books, worked as a commentator for NPR, and had a regular monthly feature in Esquire, Mother Jones Magazine, Mademoiselle, and Salon.